marco-souza/resume/RESUME.md

 I have been in touch with programming **since 2009** and consider myself a **proficient developer** capable of building and maintaining **production-grade** web applications.
 I am highly skilled in the **TypeScript** stack, but I also have experience building applications in many other environments, such as Python, Golang, Lua, Java, and Kotlin.

-Besides working and contributing to open-source projects, I’m also a mentor, code craftsman, and career advisor for new developers at [PodCodar](https://podcodar.com), which is a Non-Profit Community that helps people build their careers in a Digital Word.
+Besides working and contributing to open-source projects, I’m also a mentor, code craftsman, and career advisor for new developers at [PodCodar](https://podcodar.com), which is a Non-Profit Community that helps people build their careers in a Digital world.

 ## Most Relevant Experiences